agenkit/GHost/setup/basic.md

 ## 3 — IOMMU

-From this point on, we mostly rely on Bryan Steiner's excellent [tutorial](https://github.com/bryansteiner/gpu-passthrough-tutorial/).
+For the next few sections, we mostly rely on **Bryan Steiner's excellent [tutorial](https://github.com/bryansteiner/gpu-passthrough-tutorial/)**.
+**Check it first** if my copycat doesn't get you through!

 ## Libvirt hooks